-The Company leases office space and equipment under long-term lease agreements.
-The leases expire at various dates through May 2027.
+The Company leases office spaces and equipment under long-term lease agreements.
+The leases expire at various dates through June 2023.
 Leases related to office space and equipment are classified as operating and finance leases, respectively.
 Finance leases are included in Property and equipment, Current portion of finance lease, and Long-term portion of finance lease in the consolidated balance sheet.

-In accordance with three of the office lease agreements, the Company delivered to the respective lessors security deposits in the form of letters of credit totaling \$935,000.
-Pursuant to the lease agreement for office space in Australia, the Company delivered to the lessor a security deposit in the form of a term deposit in the amount of \$493,244 at December 31, 2020, which is included in Restricted cash in the consolidated balance sheet.
+Pursuant to the lease agreement, an affiliated company delivered to the respective lessor a security deposit in the form of a term deposit.
+Restricted cash includes this deposit in the amount of \$493,244 at an affiliated company as of December 31, 2020.